Carlos7365/mini-mindful-yoga/README.md

-# mini-mindful-yoga
+# Mini-Mindful
-Website for Mini Mindful Childrens Yoga
+Project for a Children's Yoga company.